monome/docs/norns/reference/audio.md

 ---

 ## audio
 {: .no_toc }

+### description
+{: .no_toc }

+The `audio` module allows scriptable control over many aspects of the norns audio graph, including levels, built-in effects, tape, and softcut.

-Directly set system audio levels.
-Note that these functions are not coupled to the corresponding entries in PARAMETERS, so changes will not be reflected in the norns menu UI.
-To simultaneously change these levels *and* the PARAMETERS values, use the `params:set` approach listed in each function's description.
+Note that these functions are <u>not</u> coupled to the corresponding entries in PARAMETERS, so changes will not be reflected in the norns menu UI and they will not persist between script loads.
+This is useful for scripting unique states which do not overwrite user settings.

+To simultaneously change these levels *and* the PARAMETERS values, use the `params:set` version listed in each function's description.

 <details open markdown="block">
   <summary>